+Rate/Term Refinance:

-- Rate/Term Refinance: Properties listed for sale must be taken off the market on or before the disbursement date of the new loan and borrower must provide written confirmation of their intent to occupy the property (primary residences only require intent to occupy property confirmation) - A rate/term refinance transaction will have a seasoning requirement if a cash-out refinance was completed on the subject property within the previous 30 days - A 30 day seasoning requirement applies measured from the Note date of the cash-out transaction to the application date of the rate/term refinance - Construction-to-Perm Two-Closing Transactions: The payoff of a construction loan, plus documented construction cost overruns, may be included in the new loan amount on a rate/term refinance.
-The construction cost overruns must be paid directly to the builder at loan closing - Cash-Out Refinance: Properties listed for sale in the 6 months prior to the disbursement date must be taken off the market on or before the disbursement date of the new loan. - Cash-out transactions require a minimum 6 months title seasoning (6 months from close date or previous transaction to disbursement date of the new loan) except as follows: - Delayed financing guidelines are met (refer to the Delayed Financing topic), or - The borrower inherited or was legally awarded the property (divorce, separation or dissolution of domestic partnership).
+- Properties listed for sale must be taken off the market on or before the disbursement date of the new loan and borrower must provide written confirmation of their intent to occupy the property (primary residences only require intent to occupy property confirmation) - A rate/term refinance transaction will have a seasoning requirement if a cash-out refinance was completed on the subject property within the previous 30 days - A 30 day seasoning requirement applies measured from the Note date of the cash-out transaction to the application date of the rate/term refinance - Rate/Term Transactions with an Application Dated on or after September 1, 2023 the following applies: - At least one borrower on the new loan must be an owner (on title) of the subject property at the time of initial application except as follows: - The borrower acquired the property through an inheritance or was legally awarded the property (e.g. through a divorce, separation, or dissolution of a domestic partnership), OR - The property was previously owned by an inter vivos revocable trust an the borrower is the primary beneficiary of the trust - Construction-to-Perm Two-Closing Transactions: The payoff of a construction loan, plus documented construction cost overruns, may be included in the new loan amount on a rate/term refinance.
+The construction cost overruns must be paid directly to the builder at loan closing

+Cash-Out Refinance: Properties listed for sale in the 6 months prior to the disbursement date must be taken off the market on or before the disbursement date of the new loan.

+- Loans with a Note Date on or before March 31, 2023: - Cash-out transactions require a minimum 6 months title seasoning (6 months from close date or previous transaction to disbursement date of the new loan) except as follows: - Delayed financing guidelines are met (refer to the Delayed Financing topic), or - The borrower inherited or was legally awarded the property (divorce, separation or dissolution of domestic partnership).